Combination Skin: How to Take Care of Skin That’s Part Dry, Part Oily

 Combination skin?
 Take care of this tricky skin type with a simple skincare regimen.
 Here’s how.

 Did you know that the trickiest skin type is also the most common?
 Combination skin is when your face is both oily and dry.
-Under this skin type, your face can be acne-prone as well as flaky, so it’s easy to think you may have oily or dry skin.
+Under this skin type, your face can be acne-prone as well as flaky, so it’s easy to think you may have oily or .
 However, in most people, it’s a combination of both.
-So, yes, we’ve been in this confusion together for a while now.
-How can you tell if you have combination skin and how do you take care of it?
+So, yes, we’ve been in this confusion together for a while now. and how do you take care of it?
 Keep scrolling to find out.

 According to a study published by the National Center for Biotechnology Information, combination skin has higher sebum secretions on the forehead, nose, and chin than on the cheeks.
 The study also found that the seasons affect these secretions, which peak in the summer.
 When there is a mismatch in oiliness on the T and U-zones in more than two seasons, you most likely have combination skin.

 Your skin’s reaction to your period is also a good indicator.
 If you get breakouts during your period but immediately return to clear yet dry skin after, you have combination skin.
 Overactive oil glands, hormones, and high humidity are some of the factors that can trigger the shifts in your skin.